-Divorce, a wayward child, loss of a job – all these events are earthquakes to our expectations of how our life should be.
+Divorce, a wayward child, loss of a job, and the finality of death – these events are earthquakes.
+They upend our expectations of how our life should be.

 Grieving may be open and vocal.
 It may be silent and withdrawn.
 It always hurts.

-Losing a child, whether by separation or death, is like a cliff dropping off right before us.
-Losing a spouse or a close friend is like speaking into a dark, empty well.
-The loss of a parent is facing our own, naked defenselessness.
+Losing a child, whether by separation or death, is a cliff dropping off right before us.
+Losing a spouse or a close friend is like calling into a dark, empty well.
+When we lose a parent, we face our own, naked defenselessness.

 Moving on after a loss to death feels ugly, unfair, like a betrayal of the one we loved.
 The grief is unbearable, but it is all we have of the one we love.
 We suffer, and it seems right that we should suffer.

 The time does come when we cannot go on living in constant pain.
 We need to find other ways to fill the emptiness.
 We need new routines, new roles, and new interactions.
 We need to redirect our energy to living in the here and now.
 In some cases we can share the gifts that once stayed between us and those we lost.
 We need to make use of our memories and our growth, to make them count in today’s world.